-The reason it’s only achieving its footnote status now is that for years few people were aware he’d ever been there.
+The reason it’s only achieving its footnote status now is that for years few people were aware he’d ever been there, even folks in High Falls.
 His neighbors didn’t know him or know who he was.
 He had been living in the United States since 1941 but he hadn’t learned to speak English well.
 He just couldn’t get his tongue around it.
 He lived quietly, without obvious eccentricity.
-Whenever he needed to go act the part of artistic genius he would go down to the city.
+Whenever he needed to go act the part of artistic genius he would go down to New York City.
 More often, though, the representatives of the genius would slip up from from the city and take back with them his most recent finished work to display and sell.
-If you were in the art world but weren’t paying close attention, you might think he was living and work in New York.
+If you were in the art world but weren’t paying close attention, you might think he was living and working in New York.
 Chagall himself preferred to stay put and work at being a genius.
 In his short time in High Falls he worked his genius into 90 or so paintings, drawings, and prints.
 Meanwhile, he kept mostly to himself.
 No local legends developed about him.
 No anecdotes or stories of encounters with the great artist were collected and handed down.
 When he finally left, he left little behind in the way of memories or, apparently, of his work.
-There’s just a rumor.
+There’s just this one rumor.

 Somebody supposedly once heard somebody say that a neighbor of hers who’d been a neighbor of his said that he’d paid her for something with a painting or maybe given it to her as gift.
 Chagall’s neighbor apparently appreciated the gesture but not the painting.

 “Where do you put a painting like that?” she said in explanation for why she put it…away.

 No one knows what happened to it.
 Maybe it’s an attic or a garage or a basement or a shed somewhere in town, waiting.